 When issues with power quality arise, measurements made with power quality analyzers will reveal symptoms commonly associated with either impairments created during the conversion and distribution of energy (electrical power supplied by the utility company) or impairments already present at the load (customer-owned equipment making use of the supplied electrical power).

 Among the questions raised by the test results, it is important to mention that what appears to be normal operation when making a casual current or voltage measurement with a DMM only represents a single point snapshot in time.
 Any attempt to extract conclusions from a single point measurement may result in an erroneous interpretation of the “State of Health” of the power delivery system or the load at the customer’s premises.
-IEC61000-4-30 is the international standard describing how power quality is to be measured with test instruments, and also specifies the minimum reliability and repeatability of the measurements made by those test instruments. power quality analyzers fall under this category of test instruments.
+IEC61000-4-30 is the international standard describing how power quality is to be measured with test instruments, and also specifies the minimum reliability and repeatability of the measurements made by those test instruments.
+Power quality analyzers fall under this category of test instruments.

 THE PROBLEM AT HAND

 So what happens when something goes unexpectedly wrong?
 For example, a load consumes more energy than was expected?
 Or when demand for power outstrips supply?
 Without proper test instruments, there are no easy answers.
+Power quality analysis tools for effective risk management are key in these scenarios.

 So….
 Let’s ask a few questions before jumping to conclusions: